raphaelm/cockatiel/docs/design.rst

 file collections that can easily fit on a modern hard drive.

-**File names will be (partly) auto-generated.** In order to avoid collisions, cockatiel will insert a file's SHA1 checksum into the filename.
+**File names will be (partly) auto-generated.** In order to avoid collisions, cockatiel will insert a file's SHA1 checksum and the current timestamp into the filename.
 Therefore, the file will not be stored exactly at the location the client specified.
+Please note that this might disclose when the file was created.

 **Files get replicated asynchronously.** If your network connection is slow or flaky, this can lead to a delay between a file being on one server and a